cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Preparation of the memory limits in the host

-In order for the CES host to limit memory **and** swap, the following settings must be done beforehand:
+In order for the Cloudogu EcoSystem host to limit memory **and** swap, the following settings must be done beforehand:
 1. open the file `/etc/default/grub`
 2. add the following value to the variable `GRUB_CMDLINE_LINUX_DEFAULT`:
    `cgroup_enable=memory swapaccount=1`.